 Upgrade existing ADA entrances and ramps to the batthouse

-The Rehm Pool project was chosen by the Park District because it best meets the grant criteria.
-The Park District already has approximately $500,000 in the capital improvement budget set aside for upgrades to Rehm Pool for 2015-2016,which would meet the 25% match required for the PARC grant.
-The grant application and master planning process overall will have no impact on the coming pool season.
-If the grant is awarded to the Park District, construction would not begin before or during the 2014 pool season.
+The Rehm Pool project was chosen by the Park District because it best met the grant criteria.
+The Park District already had approximately $500,000 in the capital improvement budget set aside for upgrades to Rehm Pool for 2015-2016,which would have met the 25% match required for the PARC grant.

 The proposed spray pad area will have a fence around it with one gate leading to Rehm Park and another gate leading to the Rehm Pool deck.
 When the pool is open, the gate to the park will be locked and the spray pad will be an attraction for pool users only.
 When the pool is not open to the general public, which is normally in the morning during lap swim and swim lessons, the gate to the pool deck will be locked and the gate to the park will be opened to allow the general public to utilize the spray pad similar to the spray pads located in the central and north regions of Oak Park.